-Prerequisites: Major prerequisite courses; biological science majors only during the term.
+Prerequisites: Major prerequisite courses; biological science majors only

 Typical Format: Scheduling of this course is not in the traditional lecture/laboratory format.
 For specifics in the frequency of meeting times, and the topic of research for each section, check the Directory of Classes and/or the bulletin board in 1067 King Life Sciences.